Stepping Up Superradiance Constraints on Axions: Black Hole Superradiance

 where we have defined the normalized occupation number of each state $x$ as $\epsilon_{x} \equiv N_x / (G M^2)$, with $N_x$ is the un-normalized occupation number.
 In the analysis that follows, we do not find that the $\left. |311\right> $ level reaches non-negligible occupation numbers (in some cases, moderate growth is seen, but is then quickly quenched), and thus we find that this level can in fact be safely neglected.
 This implies the $n\leq 3$ evolution is effectively well described by a two-level system, defined only by the $\levtwo$ and $\levthree$ states.

 We illustrate in Fig.~\ref{fig:evolve} (using dashed lines) the evolution of the two-level system for various values of $f_a$, taking $M = 22.2 M_\odot$, $\tilde{a} = 0.99$, and $\alpha \sim 0.33$.
 Here, we adopt the non-relativistic limit of the scattering rates $\gamma$ provided in Table~\ref{tab:rates}, and return to the question of relativistic corrections below.
-The top panels of each figure show the evolution of the dimensionless spin (with the dashed horizontal line setting a reference to the initial value $\tilde{a} = 0.99$).
-The bottom panels display the evolution of the normalized occupation number of each state, with the black horizontal dashed lines denoting the bosenova threshold of the $n=2$, 3, and 4 levels (with the gray shaded region covering the occupation numbers for the $n=4$ bosenova).
+The top panels of each figure show the evolution of the dimensionless spin (the spin evolution of the two-level system is shown with a dashed line, which is, on occasion, overlapping with the spin evolution of the higher order model, shown in solid).
+The bottom panels display the evolution of the normalized occupation number of each state, with the black horizontal dashed lines denoting the bosenova threshold of the $n=2$, 3, and 4 levels (with the gray shaded region covering the occupation numbers for the $n=4$ bosenova)\footnote{For $f_a = 10^{18} \, {\rm GeV}$, the bosenova threshold is above the maximal occupation number shown on the figure, and is never realizable (since spin down is gauranteed to occur prior to reaching such large occupation numbers).}.
 One can see that for large values of $f_a$ each superradiant level grows rapidly and independently, spinning down the black hole on their respective timescales.
 Here, the exponential decay of the $\levtwo$ state occurs because the imaginary component of the energy becomes negative when the $\levthree$ spin down begins.
 For larger values of $f_a$, the $\levtwo$ forces the $\levthree$ to grow at a comparable rate, driving the system to a temporarily equilibrium which is sustained until spin can be extracted by the black hole.
 Note the occupation numbers for the $n\leq 3$ system always remain well below the bosenova threshold.

 In the limit that $f_a \rightarrow M_{\rm pl}$, self-interactions are negligible, and one can supplement Eqns.~\ref{eq:dE_1}-\ref{eq:dE_1_end} by analogous equations governing the growth of higher order states.
 Despite the fact that the $\left. |n 11\right>$ and $\left. |n 22 \right>$ states may have large growth rates, these states are negligible in this limit since the $\levtwo$ and $\levthree$ states operate on shorter timescales, and will spin down the black hole before the higher $n$ states have had sufficient time to grow.
 This same statement does not apply when self-interactions are included, since the $\levtwo-\levthree$ equilibrium slows the spin-down process, in some cases allowing for higher-order states to play a non-trivial role in the evolution of the system.